moquisto/OrbitLaunch/README.md

 All simulation parameters, including vehicle properties, target orbit, guidance parameters, and physical constants, can be modified in the `config.py` file.

 ## Simplifications (v1)
+To enable a focused study on rocket guidance and orbital mechanics, and to manage computational complexity, several simplifications have been made in this simulation.
+These choices allow for faster iteration and highlight the core physics relevant to achieving orbit, rather than getting bogged down in minute details.
+The primary goal is to provide a robust framework for testing guidance profiles and optimization strategies.

 Environment and gravity
 1. Spherical Earth with central gravity.
 J2 perturbation can be enabled.